 Make your trip to Whistler extra memorable and admire British Columbia’s spectacular natural beauty from the air.

-Take a helicopter flight over the rugged landscape of the Coast Mountains and soar high above rolling alpine meadows.
+Take a helicopter flight over the rugged landscape of the Coast Mountains and soar high above rolling alpine meadows and turquoise glacial lakes.
 Marvel at ancient glaciers, impressive ice formations and waterfalls cascading through the countryside.